Adobe Voco

-Adobe Voco is an unreleased audio editing and generating prototype software by Adobe that enables novel editing and generation of audio.
+Adobe VoCo is an unreleased audio editing and generating prototype software by Adobe that enables novel editing and generation of audio.
 Dubbed "Photoshop-for-voice", it was first previewed at the Adobe MAX event in November 2016.
 The technology shown at Adobe MAX was a preview that could potentially be incorporated into Adobe Creative Cloud.
 It was later revealed that Voco was never meant to be released and was meant to be a research prototype.

+In 2023, Adobe introduced the ability to edit video by editing an AI-generated transcript of the video in Premiere Pro, demonstrating similar functionality to Voco.

 Technical details

 As the demo showed, the software takes approximately 20 minutes of the desired target's speech and generates a sound-alike voice including phonemes that were not present in the target example material.
 Adobe stated Voco would lower the cost of audio production.

 Concerns

 Ethical and security concerns were raised over the ability to alter an audio recording to include words and phrases the original speaker never spoke, and the potential risk to voiceprint biometrics.

 Concerns also rose that it may be used in conjunction with: